PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

 ### Step 6: Associate experiments with sites

+As an example, this statement could be used to associate the experiment named "MAC Season 6: Sorghum BAP" with the site named "MAC Field Scanner Season 6 Range 1 Column 1 E".
 ```sql
 insert into experiments_sites (experiment_id, site_id) values
   ((select id from experiments where name = 'MAC Season 6: Sorghum BAP'),
   (select id from sites where sitename = 'MAC Field Scanner Season 6 Range 1 Column 1 E'));
 ```

-When adding a new season for the TERRA REF project, a statement like the following can be used for associating experiments and sites since MAC Field Center sites are consistently named following the format `MAC Field Scanner Season x Range a Column b`.
+When adding a new season for the TERRA REF project, a statement like the following can be used for associating the new season's experiment [or "an experiment for the new season"] with all of the new season's sites.
+For example, since MAC Field Center sites are consistently named following the format MAC Field Scanner Season x Range a Column b, we could use the following statement to associate the experment named "MAC Season 6: Sorghum BAP" with all Season 6 sites:

 ```sql
 insert into experiments_sites (experiment_id, site_id)